caltechlibrary/orcid-sciencv-workshop/02-orcid-benefits.md

 In this example we want to get a text version of all the works in our ORCID profile.

-We're going to use orcidtoold, a package designed to make using the ORCID API easier.
+We're going to use orcidtools, a package designed to make using the ORCID API easier.
 Download [orcidtools](https://github.com/caltechlibrary/orcidtools/releases) for your operating system, unzip the download, and move the executible (under /bin) to a